microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/v1.0/docs/Update-MgUserOnlineMeeting.md

       - `[EmailAddress <String>]`: Email address of the user associated with this attendance record.
       - `[Identity <IMicrosoftGraphIdentity>]`: identity
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DisplayName <String>]`: The display name of the identity.
-Note that this might not always be available or up to date.
+The display name might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
         - `[Id <String>]`: Unique identifier for the identity.
       - `[Role <String>]`: Role of the attendee.
 Possible values are: None, Attendee, Presenter, and Organizer.
       - `[TotalAttendanceInSeconds <Int32?>]`: Total duration of the attendances in seconds.
     - `[MeetingEndDateTime <DateTime?>]`: UTC time when the meeting ended.
 Read-only.
     - `[MeetingStartDateTime <DateTime?>]`: UTC time when the meeting started.
 Read-only.
     - `[TotalParticipantCount <Int32?>]`: Total number of participants.
 Read-only.
-  - `[AttendeeReport <Byte[]>]`: The content stream of the attendee report of a Microsoft Teams live event.
-Read-only.
+  - `[AttendeeReport <Byte[]>]`:
   - `[AudioConferencing <IMicrosoftGraphAudioConferencing>]`: audioConferencing
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ConferenceId <String>]`: The conference id of the online meeting.